yuvalmGS/gigaspaces-wiki-jekyll/xap97net/executor-based-remoting.markdown

 The different execution aspects can be wired only once, and that is when the DomainServiceHost is initialized, which means before publishing any service in it.

 The execution of the aspects is very similar to the client side aspects, it follows the same pattern of pipeline execution of aspects followed by the specified order.
-Each aspect can decide whether to continue executing the aspect pipeline execution using the {{invocation.Proceed()}} method, or return the execution result without continuing to the next aspects by setting a return value using the {{invocation.ReturnValue}} property.
+Each aspect can decide whether to continue executing the aspect pipeline execution using the `invocation.Proceed()` method, or return the execution result without continuing to the next aspects by setting a return value using the `invocation.ReturnValue` property.
 The final service execution it self is an aspect which is the last one to be executed.
 Plugging custom aspects can decide according to the aspect implementation whether to execute the actual operation on the service or not.

 # The Metadata Handler

-When executing a service using Space based remoting, a set of one or more metadata arguments (in the form of a {{System.Object}} array) can be passed to the server with the remote invocation.
+When executing a service using Space based remoting, a set of one or more metadata arguments (in the form of a `System.Object` array) can be passed to the server with the remote invocation.
 This feature is very handy when you want to pass certain metadata with every remote call that is not part of the arguments of the method you call.
 A prime example for using meta arguments is security -- i.e. passing security credentials as meta arguments, and using a server side aspect to authorize the execution or to log who actually called the method.

 To create the meta arguments on the client side you should implement the following interface and inject an instance of the implementing class to the client side proxy: